Chirag-kumar-singh/College_buddy/README.md

-Welcome to College buddy, College Buddy is and android app dedicated to student , by which they can help each other in different ways.
+Welcome to College buddy, College Buddy is an android app dedicated to student , by which they can help each other in different ways.

 ## Features